MuzzammilShah/Road-to-AI/docs/Books/AI-Engineering/chapter-1.md

 > - A large model would require more training data to maximize their compute (seems counter intuitive right? think through it)
 > - Large model have more capacity to learn, therefore more data.
 >
-> You can train a large model with small dataset, but thats a waste of compute.
+> You can train a large model with small dataset, but that's a waste of compute.
 You can instead achieve similar results with smaller LM.

 &nbsp;